 What’s a wine cooler?

-A wine cooler is, in essence, a hybrid of the previous three wine storage solutions: it’s a temperature-controlled cabinet with racks for wine bottles.
+A wine cooler or sometimes known as a wine bottle chiller, is, in essence, a hybrid of the previous three wine storage solutions: it’s a temperature-controlled cabinet with racks for wine bottles.
 In other words, a wine cooler is a portable, insulated appliance that allows for organization, display, and proper preservation of wine.

 Wine coolers are also sometimes called wine refrigerators, precisely because they provide a perpetually cool space to store wine bottles.
 That means that the cooler has to be plugged in to work, just like a mini fridge or any other electric kitchen appliance.

 There are two main types: thermoelectric and compressor wine coolers.
 Thermoelectric coolers operate quietly and with no vibration, but are more affected by the ambient temperature in the room where the cooler is situated.
 Compressor wine coolers are slightly noisier, but have a longer lifespan and are better at maintaining consistent temperatures.

 Similar to wine cabinets, wine coolers can be designed with a wood exterior.
 However, most wine coolers feature black and stainless steel exteriors, resulting in a sleek-looking appliance that harmonizes well with other modern home devices.
 Thus, although wine coolers have greater functionality than wine racks and cabinets, they generally don’t sacrifice on design appeal to achieve this functionality.

 The point of a wine cooler is to also show off the wine collection, and many have glass doors exactly for this purpose.
 High-quality wine coolers, such as the NewAir AWR-1600DB have triple-paned doors with smoke tinting to block light, a clear layer, and a UV protected layer, to ensure that the bottles aren’t exposed to the elements.